oppia/oppia-web-developer-docs/Apache-Beam-Jobs.md

   * Updating the top 10 answers to a lesson every time a new answer is submitted.
   * Generating notifications for the events that users have subscribed to whenever those events change.

-If you're already familiar with Apache Beam, or are eager to start writing a new job, then jump to the [Quick Start](#quick-start).
+If you're already familiar with Apache Beam or are eager to start writing a new job, jump to the [case studies](#case-studies).
 Otherwise, you can read the whole page.
 If you still have questions after reading, take a look at the [Apache Beam Programming Guide][1] for more details.

 ## Running Apache Beam Jobs